 The idea is to consume foods that are as close to their natural state as possible.

-Vegetables and fruits are undeniably healthy.
+Vegetables and fruits are undeniably rich in nutrients.

-Fresh vegetables and fruits are ideal foods for clean eating, as most can be consumed raw immediately after picking and washing.
+Fresh vegetables and fruits are ideal for clean eating, as most can be consumed raw immediately after picking and washing.

 Here are some easy ways to incorporate more fruits and vegetables into your diet: